corewar/corewar.io/README.md

 Currently this project contains a redcode parser and core simulator

-In future I hope to include a corewar IDE with debugger, an interactive core simulation and a number of hills
+In future we hope to include a corewar IDE with debugger, an interactive core simulation and a number of hills

 ## Getting Started